EMANG-KAUST/C-SCSA/README.md

 ## Run a Demo (A quick start)
+There is a quick start guide in demo.m which involves signal generation and C-SCSA denoising at different noise levels (small noise, median noise, high noise).
+In the command window, simply run:
 ```matlab
 demo
 ```

 ## About the project code
 The original source is developed in Matlab 2016a.
 An equaling or higher version is recommended.